-- 3.3.1.11 RAs are not coordinated with non-ACAS II-equipped aircraft (or ACAS II-equipped aircraft operating in TA-ONLY mode).
+- 3.3.1.11 RAs are not coordinated with non-ACAS II-equipped aircraft (or ACAS II-equipped aircraft not operating in TA/RA mode).
 Threat aircraft may maneuver based on the see-and-avoid principle or ATC instructions.
-The threat aircraft may perform maneuvers that cause a change in the RA response. - 3.3.1.12 During a coordinated RA, another ACAS II-equipped aircraft may incorrectly follow ATC instructions contrary to the RA.
+The threat aircraft may perform maneuvers that cause a change in the RA response. - 3.3.1.12 During a coordinated RA, another ACAS II-equipped aircraft may incorrectly comply with ATC instructions contrary to the RA.
 This action may cause a change in the RAs generated for own-ship or multiple aircraft.
 Flightcrews are advised to respond immediately to any change in RA.
 Vertical speed response to an increase or reversal RA is required within 2.5 seconds after issuance of the advisory based on a 0.35 g vertical acceleration.
-Avoid red arcs or outlined pitch avoidance areas and fly to the green arc or outlined pitch guidance area. - 3.3.1.13 The PM should advise the PF on the progress of achieving the RA-generated vertical rates.
+Avoid red arcs or outlined pitch avoidance areas and fly to the green arc or outlined pitch guidance area.

+- 3.3.1.13 The PM should advise the PF on the progress of complying with the RA-generated vertical speed.
 The PM and any onboard observers will assist in the visual search for the threat aircraft and continue to cross-check ACAS II displayed information with other available traffic information to ensure the RA response is being flown correctly using proper CRM. - 3.3.1.14 If an initial corrective RA is downgraded to a weakened RA (e.g., a "Climb, Climb" RA downgraded to a "Level Off, Level Off"), flightcrews are advised to respond to the weakened RA by adjusting the vertical speed to the rate depicted by the VSI green arc.
 Flightcrews should keep the VSI needle out of the red arc and/or the pitch guidance symbol out of the outlined pitch avoidance area.
 Attention to the RA display and prompt reaction to a weakened RA will minimize altitude excursions and potential disruptions to ATC.
 A proper reaction to a weakened RA will allow for proper resolution of the encounter and reduce the probability of subsequent RAs against the threat aircraft or another displayed aircraft. - 3.3.1.15 Flightcrews are advised that, when operating at maximum certified altitude with an aircraft that is not climb inhibited, the proper response to a climb RA is to climb.
-However, flightcrews are advised to consider their energy management and specific aircraft flight envelope protection features.

-- 3.3.1.16 ACAS II installations programmed to not generate a climb RA when operating at the maximum certified altitude will generate a "DO NOT DESCEND" or "DESCEND, DESCEND" RA instead. - 3.3.1.17 When a "Clear of Conflict" annunciation is generated, the flightcrew is advised to immediately return to their previously assigned clearance and advise ATC, or comply with any amended clearance issued. - 3.3.1.18 Flightcrews are advised to execute a missed approach/go-around if an RA restricts or increases a descent on an approach to a point where the flightcrew will not be able to maintain a stabilized approach to a landing within the available runway.
+The flightcrew is advised to comply with the RA unless doing so would jeopardize the safety of the aircraft.
+Flightcrews are advised to consider their energy management and specific aircraft flight envelope protection features.
+A stall warning will inhibit an RA. - 3.3.1.16 ACAS II installations programmed to not generate a climb RA when operating at the maximum certified altitude will generate a "DO NOT DESCEND" or "DESCEND, DESCEND" RA instead. - 3.3.1.17 When a "Clear of Conflict" annunciation is generated, the flightcrew is advised to immediately return to their previously assigned clearance and advise ATC, or comply with any amended clearance issued.
+Immediately returning should not be mistaken for aggressively returning.
+Another RA may be generated due to a flightcrew aggressively returning to their clearance when the threat aircraft is still a factor. - 3.3.1.18 Flightcrews are advised to execute a missed approach/go-around if, as a result of an RA, the flightcrew will not be able to maintain a stabilized approach to a landing within the available runway.